Iqbolshoh/template-personal-website/README.md

 ## Overview

-This is the source code for my personal website, which includes sections such as "Home", "About", "Portfolio", and "Contact".
+This is the source code for my personal website, which includes sections such as "About", "Portfolio", and "Contact".
 It’s designed to be a simple and clean representation of my skills, projects, and how to reach me.

 ### Desktop View
 ![Page about](./images/desktop-1(about).png)
 ![Page portfolio](./images/desktop-2(portfolio).png)
 ![Page contact](./images/desktop-3(contact).png)